svenkat683/Node-typescript-starter/README.md

   Here we using claudiajs to setup the lamdba function
   * Install and configure claudiajs.
 [Reference](https://claudiajs.com/tutorials/installing.html)

-# Steps to create the Lambda Function
+### Steps to create the Lambda Function

   1. Build the project by running `npm run build-ts`.
   2. Rename the **name** in package.json to give a name to your lambda function.
   3. Run `npm run prepateToDeployLambda` to prepare the project to deploy to lambda.
   4. Run `npm run create-lambda-func` to create the lambda function.
-  5. Run once `npm run update-lambda` to update the lambda function.
+  5. Run `npm run update-lambda` atleast once after creating lambda function.(Basically it will update the lambda function).

   That's it.
 Your first serverless function is up now.